SrijanBatra/Visualator/README.md

 THE IDEA:
-The them of the project and the hackathon was 'Visualization'.
+The theme of the project and the hackathon was 'Visualization'.

 WHAT IT DOES:
 The app is a literal translation of the theme.
 It basically takes in a string(in English) as input,